Specialism

 And, in 2024, a cost estimation for a house is anywhere between £1,750 and £3,000 per m2.

-Along with these costs, you will need to allow an extra 15% of the building cost to cover the costs of hiring your architect, engineer and project managers (or a multidisciplinary architecture practice such as us!) as well as other miscellaneous consultants needed to execute your project.
+Along with these costs, you will need to allow an extra 15% of the building cost to cover the costs of hiring your architect, engineer and project managers (or residential architects such as us!) as well as other miscellaneous consultants needed to execute your project.
 You will also need to allow an extra 8% of the building cost for statutory consents and contingencies.

 You can calculate the cost of building your new house in pounds per square metre of the floor area, so the bigger the floor area, the greater the overall cost.
 Most of the major housebuilders in the UK use RICS's cost per square metre and schedule of rates to get a complete breakdown of their construction cost.